 - Click Finish.

 - The CSR file will be present at the location you saved it and can be used to request the SSL certificate as needed.

-How to decode a CSR?
+How to Decode A CSR?

 Sometimes, you may find yourselves in a position to validate the CSR.
 There are many ways to decode a CSR.
 But, for beginners, using online tools are the best way to decode CSRs.
-We want to introduce one such wonderful tool for you.
+We want to introduce one such wonderful tool to you.